 Since the 1990s, the Hepatitis A vaccine has become increasingly standard for children and older adults.
 Children typically receive the Hepatitis A vaccine along with a booster shot between one and two years of age.
 The estimated efficacy of the vaccine is 20 years.
 In recent years, the United States has seen a steady growth of Hepatitis A outbreaks throughout the country, primarily in the restaurant industry.
 Due to the relatively new standard of administration of the Hepatitis A vaccine, many older Americans are unvaccinated and susceptible to the infection.
-You can read more about this year's outbreak here.

 Symptoms from the Hep A Vaccine